itsmenatika/itsmenatika/readme.md

 # **itsmenatika** <- yaa, it's me

-I'm just aspiring software developer who decided to create her own github account to share how it goes.
+I'm just an aspiring software developer who decided to create her own github account to share how it goes.
 I don't know who i will become in the future yet though.
 I'm currently mostly interested in languages such as:
 - Javascript:
    * discord.js